What Is a FICO Score?

 Length of credit history: 15%

 FICO Scores will favor credit reports that have longer histories of credit accounts on them, so try to establish and maintain your credit accounts over a long period.
+That’s why personal finance experts recommend keeping an older credit card account open and active — by charging something small on it every month and paying it off — to prevent the issuer from closing it for inactivity.

 Credit mix: 10%